Which eligible assets are compatible with comonotonic capital requirements?: Introduction

-This question has been addressed in the literature only for the special case of a {\em risk-free} eligible asset, e.g. cash, but not for other more realistic choices.
-As established in Theorem~\ref{thm:essrhoA}, for a risk measure of the form $\rho_{\cA,S}$ to be comonotonic it is necessary (and sufficient) that the corresponding cash-additive risk measure $\rho_{\cA}$ is itself comonotonic and coincides with $\rho_{\cA,S}$ (up to a multiple).
-Hence, we are in fact asking whether a comonotonic cash-additive risk measure can be additive with respect to a risky eligible asset.
-Since, as illustrated by our examples and not surprisingly, comonotonicity of $\rho_\cA$ is not sufficient for $\rho_{\cA,S}$ to be comonotonic, the question is not settled by the existing literature.
+Our aim is to characterize comonotonicity for risk measures of the form $\rho_{\cA,S}$.
+This problem has so far been addressed in the literature only for the special case of a {\em risk-free} eligible asset.
+As established in Proposition~\ref{thm:essrhoA}, a risk measure of the form $\rho_{\cA,S}$ is comonotonic if and only if the corresponding cash-based risk measure $\rho_{\cA}$ is comonotonic and coincides with $\rho_{\cA,S}$ (up to a multiple).
+Hence, our problem boils down to investigating when a comonotonic cash-based risk measure can be represented as $\rho_{\cA,S}$ for a suitable risky eligible asset $S$.
+As illustrated by our examples, the comonotonicity of $\rho_\cA$ is not sufficient for $\rho_{\cA,S}$ to be comonotonic.
+Consequently, the question is not settled by the existing literature.